wolfgangj/okami/forth/README.md

-# PropulsionScript
+# okami-forth

-> propulsion (noun) - the action of driving forth

 ## What?

-PropulsionScript is a low-level scripting language.
+okami-forth is a low-level scripting language.
 It allows to extend the capabilities of the okami engine, the virtual machine on which it is built.
 It is not intended for application development.